rajan-poudel/Encryptix/README.md

 For the Python Programming internship, you will need to complete at least 3 tasks for successful completion of the internship.

 The video can be hosted on LinkedIn for proof of your work and to build credibility among your peers.
-You can tag @CODSOFT in such posts.
+You can tag @Encryptix in such posts.

-Please add #codsoft in each of your task video postings on LinkedIn, Additionally, you can also add hashtags such as #internship #webdevelopment. for more reach and visibility
+Please add #encryptix in each of your task video postings on LinkedIn, Additionally, you can also add hashtags such as #internship #webdevelopment. for more reach and visibility

 # Tasks I Did